 - Use neem oil to treat the leaves.
 This leaves little residue and means that your sage will still be safe to eat.

 To help health, try companion planting.
-These are plants which grow well with sage and are mutually beneficial to each other.
+These are plants that grow well with sage and are mutually beneficial to each other.
 Good companion plants include lavender, rosemary, and thyme.
 Sage will also be happy growing close to carrots and beans.

 Harvest sage leaves